 The Federal Bureau of Investigation’s Uniform Crime Report states that 545,602 people were arrested for a cannabis-related crime in 2019.
 That’s more than the number of people arrested – 495,871 – for all violent crimes put together.
 And between 2001 and 2010, there were 8.2 million cannabis arrests and 88 percent of those were for simply possessing the plant.

-Further, while cannabis is consumed at roughly the same rate across different races… black and brown people are more likely to be arrested for cannabis possession than white people.
-And depending on the location, black and brown people are anywhere from four to eight times more likely to be arrested for cannabis.
+Further, while cannabis is consumed at roughly the same rate across different races… Black and Brown people are more likely to be arrested for cannabis possession than white people.
+And depending on the location, Black and Brown people are anywhere from four to eight times more likely to be arrested for cannabis.
+In the 4th quarter of 2021 – in New York City – 94% of cannabis arrests were people of color.

 “When [police] are in upper and middle-class communities, they tend to look the other way and go about other types of work.
 But for some reason when they’re in the minority community, marijuana becomes a tool to keep people in their place.” – Keith Stroup, public interest attorney and founder of NORML